fossabot/raccoon-siem/README.md

 * Distributing configuration changes
 * Other IPC tasks

-Currently, we are using [NATS](https://nats.io/) to provide bus functionality.
+Currently, Raccoon is using [NATS](https://nats.io/) to provide bus functionality.

 ### Active lists storage
 Active lists storage is an executable which is responsible for:
 * Providing active lists operations
 * Persisting and expiration of active list records

-Currently, we are using [Redis](https://redis.io/) to provide active lists functionality..
+Currently, Raccoon is using [Redis](https://redis.io/) to provide active lists functionality..

 ### Event storage
 Event storage is an executable which is responsible for:
 * Storing normalized events (base and correlated)
 * Providing search functionality for [Raccoon console](https://github.com/tephrocactus/raccoon-console)

-Currently, we are using [Elasticsearch](https://www.elastic.co/products/elasticsearch) to provide event storage functionality.
+Currently, Raccoon is using [Elasticsearch](https://www.elastic.co/products/elasticsearch) to provide event storage functionality.

 ### Console
 Console is a GUI tool which allows: